Customer segmentation provides foundation to increase customer life time value

 Alternative test for reserves

-An Alternative Test akin to the One and Two Year Loss Development tests is to use management’s corresponding recorded reserves as the denominator instead of policyholder surplus.
-The recorded reserves are also in the Five Year Historical Data and are the sum of lines 22 and 23.
-This Alternative Test more directly measures changes in management’s reserves and is not subject to possible misinterpretation based on the insurer’s leverage ratio.
+An alternative test akin to the One- and Two-Year Loss Development tests is to use management’s corresponding recorded reserves as the denominator instead of policyholder surplus.
+The recorded reserves are also in the Five-Year Historical Data and are the sum of lines 22 and 23.
+This alternative test more directly measures changes in management’s reserves and is not subject to possible misinterpretation based on the insurer’s leverage ratio.

-The Alternative Test is another tool that can be used in monitoring management’s reserving process.
+The alternative test is another tool that can be used in monitoring management’s reserving process.

-For more information on these topics, or to learn how Baker Tilly’s insurance industry Value Architects™ can help, contact our team.
+Connect with us for more information on these topics or to learn how Baker Tilly’s insurance and actuarial services specialists can assist you and your organization.

 Next up